developmentseed/federated-collection-discovery/README.md

 ![federated collection discovery logo is a modified version of the proposed Fediverse logo but with a geographic theme](src/client/src/assets/logo.svg)

-This project implements an application that searches through multiple geospatial metadata catalogs, such as STAC and NASA CMR, based on provided search parameters like bounding box (bbox), datetime, and free-text criteria.
+This project makes it possible to search across multiple geospatial metadata catalogs, such as STAC and NASA CMR, based on provided search parameters like bounding box (bbox), datetime, and free-text criteria to return collection-level metadata and code hints for accessing items.

 ## Table of Contents